curvegrid/go-ethereum-wiki/JavaScript-Console.md

 #### admin.contractInfo.register

-    admin.contractInfo.register(primary, contractaddress, contract);
+    admin.contractInfo.register(address, contractaddress, contract, filename);

-this will retrieve the contract info json for a contract on the address
+will extract [contract info json](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#contract-info-metadata) doc from the contract, calculates its hash and registers that content hash to the codehash of the contract on contractaddress.
+The register transaction is sent from the address in the first parameter.

 ##### Returns